-The outdoor work area is on the southwest side of the winery building, placing the winery building between outdoor work activities and the nearest residence, 750 feet to the east, serving as an acoustical buffer, further dissipating the sound between the winery activities and the closest residence.
+The existing winery building and addition between the winery development and the closest residence will serve as an acoustical buffer, further dissipating the sound between the winery activities and the closest residence.
 Continuing enforcement of Napa County's Noise Ordinance by the Division of Environmental Health and the Napa County Sheriff would further ensure that winery activities do not create a significant noise impact.
 The proposed project would not result in long-term significant permanent noise impacts.
 Potential impacts would be less than significant.